Normal approximation of Poisson functionals in Kolmogorov distance: Introduction and results

 We apply our Theorem \ref{thm:Theorem1} to two situations, where we obtain the same rate of convergence for the Kolmogorov distance and the Wasserstein distance.
 At first we derive the classical Berry-Esseen inequality with the optimal rate of convergence for the normal approximation of a classical Poisson random variable.
 As another application of Theorem \ref{thm:Theorem1}, we consider so-called U-statistics of Poisson point processes, which are defined as

-with $k\in\N$, $\eta_{\neq}^k=\left\{(x_1,\hdots,x_k)\in\eta^{k}: x_i\neq x_j \, \forall \, i\neq j\right\}$, and $f\in L^1(\mu^k)$.
+where $k\in\N$, $f\in L^1(\mu^k)$, and $\eta_{\neq}^k$ is the set of all $k$-tuples of distinct points of $\eta$.
 In \cite{LachiezeReyPeccati2011,LachiezeReyPeccati2012} and \cite{ReitznerSchulte2011}, Lachi\`eze-Rey and Peccati and Reitzner and Schulte used the bound \eqref{eqn:Peccatietal} for the Wasserstein distance to derive central limit theorems with explicit rates of convergence for such Poisson functionals occurring in stochastic geometry and random graph theory.
 Now Theorem \ref{thm:Theorem1} allows us to replace the Wasserstein distance by the Kolmogorov distance without changing the rate of convergence, which means that the inequality \eqref{eqn:dKdW} is not sharp for this class of Poisson functionals.

-These applications are discussed in Section \ref{sec:Ustatistics}, and the result for U-statistics is shown in Section \ref{sec:ProofUstatistic}.
+The main finding of this work, Theorem \ref{thm:Theorem1}, is refined and proven in a different way in the the subsequent paper \cite{EichelsbacherThaele} by Eichelsbacher and Th\"ale.
+In \cite{LastPeccatiSchulte}, Last, Peccati, and Schulte further simplify the bounds for the normal approximation of Poisson functionals in Kolmogorov distance from Theorem \ref{thm:Theorem1} and \cite{EichelsbacherThaele} and apply them to several problems, where they provide new presumably optimal rates of convergence.
+Our result for the normal approximation of U-statistics of Poisson point processes (see Theorem \ref{thm:dKUstatistic}) is used by Reitzner, Schulte, and Th\"ale in \cite{ReitznerSchulteThaele2013} and \cite{SchulteThaele2014} to derive central limit theorems with rates of convergence for the Kolmogorov distance for the total edge length of the Gilbert graph and for distances between non-intersecting Poisson $k$-flats, respectively.

+This paper is organized in the following way.
 Before we prove our main result Theorem \ref{thm:Theorem1} in Section \ref{sec:Proof}, we introduce some facts from Malliavin calculus and Stein's method in Section \ref{sec:Preliminaries}.
+The applications of Theorem \ref{thm:Theorem1} are discussed in Section \ref{sec:Ustatistics}, and the result for U-statistics is shown in Section \ref{sec:ProofUstatistic}.

 In this paper, we use the following notation.
 By $L^p(\P_\eta)$, $p>0$, we denote the set of random variables $Y$ depending on a Poisson point process $\eta$ such that $\E |Y|^p<\infty$.
 Let $L^p(\mu^n)$, $p>0$, be the set of functions $f:X^n\rightarrow\overline{\R}:=\R\cup\left\{\pm\infty\right\}$ satisfying $\int_{X^n} |f|^p \, \dint \mu^n=\int_{X^n} |f(x_1,\hdots,x_n)|^p \, \mu^n(\dint(x_1,\hdots,x_n))<\infty$ and let $||\cdot||_n$ and $\langle\cdot,\cdot\rangle_{L^2(\mu^n)}$ be the norm and the inner product in $L^2(\mu^n)$, respectively.
 By $L^p_s(\mu^n)$ we denote the set of all functions $f\in L^p(\mu^n)$ that are symmetric, i.e.\ invariant under permutations of their arguments.